Hammocking

 NBC's effort to hammock The Jay Leno Show between its prime time lineup and local affiliates' late local news was a failure, as the late local newscasts saw massive ratings declines, as did the shows following those late local newscasts, particularly The Tonight Show with Conan O'Brien.
 The resulting dispute led to Leno being given back The Tonight Show's time slot, and the brand as well after an unhappy O'Brien left NBC in February to start his own series on TBS.

 Recently, ABC attempted to hammock programming after Modern Family and a drama after (in this case, either Revenge, Designated Survivor, or A Million Little Things), to middling or little success.
 More recently, CBS made an attempt to hammock programming between NCIS and NCIS: New Orleans, which proved somewhat successful.
 Examples include Bull (a series featuring former NCIS regular Michael Weatherly) and FBI (which launched a Most Wanted spin-off as a hammock end to the Tuesday evening schedule at the start of 2020).

 The Super Bowl has regularly been used as an opportunity to take advantage of the massive lead-out audience the game produces.
 Through the early 1990s, most attempts to launch new series in the slot had been failures, after which networks became more likely to air highly-anticipated episodes or premieres of an already-established series rather than series premieres (although there have still been exceptions to this practice).
 During the Super Bowl itself, the Super Bowl halftime show is a hammocking event; until the early 1990s, the Super Bowl halftime consisted of conventional halftime show fare such as marching bands and troupes such as Up with People.
 More effective counterprogramming against Super Bowl halftime beginning in 1992 forced the National Football League to treat the halftime as a more serious matter, and from 1993 onward, the slot was given to concerts by major pop stars, a tradition that has continued for three decades after.
 Beginning in 1997, the NFL expanded its halftime concert strategy to its Thanksgiving contests, themselves the most-watched regular season games.
 By 2026, the NFL had grown confident enough in the strength of the Super Bowl's domestic ratings and the unlikelihood of a major counterprogramming attempt that it shifted its focus to acts it hoped would expand the global audience, controversially choosing Bad Bunny (a Spanish language reggaeton/trap artist whose international following is stronger than his domestic) to headline the Super Bowl LX halftime show.
+The choice indeed drew a modestly successful counterprogram in the form of the All-American Halftime Show, a country music concert that diverted several million viewers away from the official halftime show.